Tor020/DesignPatternsNotes/design-patterns/A Overview.md

 # The Prototype Pattern - Creational

-  The Prototype Pattern is based on prototypal inheritance where we create objects which act as prototypes for other objects.
+-  The Prototype Pattern is based on prototypal inheritance where we create objects which act as prototypes for other objects.
 Basically, the prototype object itself is effectively used as a blueprint for each object the constructor creates.

+    - `prototypal inheritance avoids using classes altogether.
+There isn't a "definition" object nor a core object in theory.
+We're simply creating copies of existing functional objects.`

+-  Not only is the pattern an easy way to implement inheritance, but it can also come with a performance boost as well: when defining a function in an object, they're all created by reference (so all child objects point to the same function) instead of creating their own individual copies.

+# The Command Pattern - Behavioral

+  The general idea behind the Command pattern is that it provides us a means to separate the responsibilities of issuing commands from anything executing commands, delegating this responsibility to different objects instead.

+- They consistently include an execution operation ```(such as run() or execute())```

+- Command objects with the same interface can easily be swapped as needed and this is considered one of the larger benefits of the pattern.

+# The Facade Pattern - Structural

+# The Factory Pattern - Creational